sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 ![covariance]({{"/assets/20190327_covariance.png" | absolute_url}})

 Not too bad, I think.
 Datasets 2 and 4 look ok.
 Circle ones are still rubbish.
-The last ones with long clusters is perfect.
-Dataset 5 is a bit weird but sure that is valid way of clustering.
+The last one with long clusters is perfect.
+Dataset 5 is a bit weird, but sure!
+That is valid way of clustering.

 ## Conclusions